 If both the LE Extended Advertising Report event and the LE Advertising Report event have been unmasked, then only the LE Extended Advertising Report event is used when sending advertising reports to the Host.

 The Controller may split the data from a single advertisement (whether one PDU or several) into several reports.
-If so, each report except the last shall have an Event_Type with a data status field of “incomplete, more data to come” while the last shall have the value “complete”; the Address_Type, Address, and Advertising_SID fields shall be the same in all the reports.
+If so, each report except the last shall have an Event_Type with a data status field of “incomplete, more data to come” while the last shall have the value “complete”; the Address_Type, Address, Advertising_SID, Primary_PHY, and Secondary_PHY fields shall be the same in all the reports.

 An Event_Type with a data status field of “incomplete, data truncated” indicates that the Controller attempted to receive an AUX_CHAIN_IND PDU but was not successful.